A guide to the best Southern Spain Halloween traditions.

 History of Spain Halloween Traditions

 Halloween in Spain is a 3-day celebration.
-The festivities begin with Dia de las Brujas (Day of the Witches), is followed by Dia de Todos los Santos (All Saints Day).
+The festivities begin with Dia de las Brujas (Day of the Witches), followed by Dia de Todos los Santos (All Saints Day).

-Halloween tradition in Spain is broadly similar to the Hispanic Halloween traditions found throughout much of south and central America, with the dead celebrated.
+Halloween tradition in Spain is broadly similar to the Hispanic Halloween traditions found throughout much of South and Central America, with the dead celebrated.

 In old times, Europe was a continent where pagan religions dominated.
 Pagan festivals included celebrations of the dead that involved feasting and dancing in front of giant fires.